wap_menu MENU

 • Wall and Ceiling Panels: Use high-quality, non-porous materials such as stainless steel or coated aluminum to prevent particle adherence and facilitate cleaning.

-• flooring: Opt for seamless, anti-static flooring to reduce particulate accumulation and simplify maintenance.
+• Flooring: Opt for seamless, anti-static flooring to reduce particulate accumulation and simplify maintenance.

 Example Application: Deiiang™ employs advanced material technologies to construct durable and compliant cleanroom environments, ensuring longevity and reliability.